 In response to increased anti-immigrant sentiments in our country and hearing the fears and concerns of our immigrant neighbors, we as a congregation are working to show our love and support for immigrant communities around us.
 The Bible is clear that our response to immigrants is to be one of welcome, care, and support.

 One way we're living this out is offering Citizenship Classes to people who are preparing for the Citizenship Exam.
-We've partnered with Hope Church and Arrive Ministries to offer a 10-week prep course and hope to offer this periodically in the months and years to come.
+We've partnered with Hope Church and Arrive Ministries to offer a 10-week prep course and hope to continue offering this multiple times per year.

 Another partnership we've formed is with Conversations with Friends, an organization that connects volunteer letter writers with immigrant detainees.
-Some of our members write regularly to people in immigration detention in hopes that even a simple letter can brighten up an otherwise very trying time.
+Some of our members write regularly to people in immigration detention in hopes that a simple letter can brighten up an otherwise very hard time.

 Our area of town is what's known as a "food desert" - it can be hard to access food, especially fresh produce, without a car.
 The Veggie Table is a chance each summer for people who want fresh produce to come get it for free and spend some time socializing with neighbors.
 We partner with Second Harvest to provide the food and Aeon who hosts us at the parking lot of Season's Park Apartments (951 East 77th St).
-In 2018 The Veggie Table will happen on four Tuesday evenings from 5-7pm: July 10, August 14, September 11, and October 9.
 We hope you can join us as a volunteer, donor, or just to get produce!